Analysis of Uganda’s agriculture sector performance for a USAID Agriculture Sector Leadership program

 Situation

-After many years of funding agriculture programs in Uganda, USAID’s Feed the Future Enabling Environment for Agriculture Activity observed a reluctance on the part of the government and some private sector stakeholders to take actions that would accelerate the agriculture sector's performance.
+After many years of funding agriculture programs in Uganda by various bilateral and multilateral donors and private foundations, USAID’s Feed the Future Enabling Environment for Agriculture Activity observed a reluctance on the part of the government and some private sector stakeholders to take actions that would accelerate the agriculture sector's performance.
 In response, USAID designed a leadership program—and sought expert input for a provocative analysis of sector performance over the past 50 years, coupled with an ambitious target-setting exercise for the next 5-10 years.

-The analysis, findings, and recommendations were to provide inputs in the design of an Agriculture Sector Leadership (LEAD) program.
-LEAD had a clear mandate to address enabling environment constraints.
-The participants were a high-level, multidisciplinary group of professionals, some of the country’s most trusted and well-known leaders, committed to helping Uganda achieve its full agricultural potential.
+The analysis, findings, and recommendations were required to provide input in the design of an Agriculture Sector Leadership (LEAD) program.
+LEAD program had a mandate to address ecosystem constraints with tangible outcomes—and to improve the longterm performance of Uganda's agriculture sector.
+The program's participants were a high-level, multidisciplinary group of professionals, some of the country’s most trusted and well-known leaders, committed to helping Uganda achieve its full agricultural potential.

 Engagement

-ORI applied its deep understanding and context of Uganda’s and Africa’s agriculture sector to analyze and describe past and present key performance indicators and assess Uganda’s progress against them for crops, livestock, aquaculture, inputs, policy, research, gender, access to finance, trade, markets, and climate change.
+ORI applied its deep understanding and context of Uganda’s and Africa’s agriculture sector to analyze and describe past and present key performance indicators.
+It assessed Uganda’s progress against each indicator for crops, livestock, aquaculture, inputs, policy, research, gender, access to finance, trade, markets, and climate change.
 Common myths about Uganda’s agriculture sector were identified and challenged.

 In delivering this assignment, ORI: